-You will now have a new Program on your All Programs Menu and a new progam icon on your Desktop that look like this:
+You will now have a new Gas Chart program on your All Programs List and a new Gas Chart program icon on your Desktop that will look like this:

-8) DOUBLE-CLICK the desktop icon to launch the Gas Chart software, and wait for it to load.
+DOUBLE-CLICK the desktop icon to launch the Gas Chart software and wait for it to load.
 Gas Chart will launch with a black background and begin gathering the ROP data and refreshing the database.
 After waiting for this process to complete, you will be presented with Gas Chart's main screen (see figure below).

-9) After Gas Chart loads, verify that it is indeed the version you just installed by looking in the upper-left-hand corner of the application, on the title bar.
+After Gas Chart loads, verify that it is indeed the version you just installed by looking in the upper-left-hand corner of the application, on the title bar.
 You will see the text "iBall Instruments Gas Chart Version XXX" where "XXX" is the version of the software you are running (see figure below for an example).